Anthony Michael Hall: 2000s

+The Dead Zone: 2002–2007

 Hall began his first regular series role in 2002, starring as Johnny Smith in USA Network's supernatural drama The Dead Zone, a TV series adapted from Stephen King's best-selling novel.
 He was cast in the show after executive producer Michael Piller saw his performance in Pirates of Silicon Valley.
 The show debuted on June 16, 2002, and drew higher ratings for a premiere than any other cable series in television history with 6.4 million viewers.
 The Dead Zone quickly developed a loyal audience, with the show and Hall receiving strong reviews.
 The Pittsburgh Tribune-Review wrote that "Hall's Johnny flashes the qualities - comic timing, great facial expressions - that made him a star in the 1980s movies Sixteen Candles and The Breakfast Club."
 The Dead Zone, Hall said, "has transformed my career."
 The show proved to be one of USA Network's top shows and one of the highest-rated programs on basic cable.

 The Dead Zone opening credits list Hall as co-producer (seasons 1–3), producer (seasons 5) and co-executive producer (season 6).
 Hall also directed an episode from season three, "The Cold Hard Truth," guest starring standup comic Richard Lewis. "['The Cold Hard Truth'], I feel, is my best work as a director, because I had this great crew that knows me well and has been working with me," said Hall.
 "I also had the best script that I've had an opportunity to direct."
 The show's sixth and final season premiered on June 17, 2007.
 USA Network officially canceled The Dead Zone in December 2007.

+Late 2000s

 Hall appeared in the tenth episode of Criss Angel Mindfreak's fourth season.

+In 2008, Hall appeared as Gotham City television reporter/anchor Mike Engel in The Dark Knight.

 Hall develops film and television projects under his production company banner AMH Entertainment.
 Hall starred in Aftermath, a 2010 independent crime-drama film, with Tony Danza and Frank Whaley.
-In 2008, Hall appeared as Gotham City television reporter/anchor Mike Engel in The Dark Knight.